adamedx/autographps/README.md

 ### More about how it works

-If you'd like a behind the scenes look at the implementation of AutoGraphPS, take a look at the following article:
+If you'd like a behind the scenes look at the implementation of AutoGraphPS, see the following article:

 * [Microsoft Graph via PowerShell](https://adamedx.github.io/softwarengineering/2018/08/09/Microsoft-Graph-via-PowerShell.html)